 If your child is standing up in someone’s wedding, the bride and groom probably have a color scheme and idea of what they want your child to wear.
-Make sure to check in with the bride and the groom so you’re all on the same page regarding the style, color, and cost for your child’s outfit.
+Make sure to check in with the bride and the groom so you’re all on the same page regarding the style, color, and cost of your child’s outfit.
 Remember to account for the cost of alterations as well if your daughter is in the wedding party and you need to buy a girls’ dress.

 If your child isn’t standing up at the wedding and is just a guest, you obviously have more freedom in terms of budget.
 Your concerns will focus more on the type of wedding and location.
 For that, wait until you receive the “Save the Date” or wedding invitation before you start shopping.
 The style of the invitation and location of the wedding should clue you in on whether there is a strict dress code.